Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Bounding the size of

-It has to be emphasized that Proposition~\ref{prop:majD} provides only an upper-bound on the size of $D_t^n$: in practice, $D_t^n$ can be observed to be often much smaller.
-Even for non-sparse, large order Markov Chains of order $d$, Algorithm~\ref{algo:rec} can thus be faster than the Propp-Wilson algorithm on $G^d$ which, in general, requires the consideration of $|G|^d$ states at each iteration.
-Interested readers may want to run the matlab experiments available at \url{http://www.telecom-paristech.fr/~garivier/context/}.
+It has to be emphasized that Proposition~\ref{prop:majD} provides only an upper-bound on the size of $D_t^n$: in practice, $D_t^n$ is often observed to be much smaller.
+Even for non-sparse, large order Markov chains of an order of $d$, it is possible for Algorithm~\ref{algo:rec} to be faster than the Propp-Wilson algorithm on $G^d$, which generally requires the consideration of $|G|^d$ states at each iteration.
+Interested readers may want to run the matlab experiments available at \url{http://www.math.univ-toulouse.fr/~agarivie/Telecom/context/}.

-\section{Example: a continuous process with long memory}
+\section{Example: A continuous process with long memory}

 This section briefly illustrates the strengths of Algorithm~\ref{algo:rec} in comparison with the other existing CFTP algorithms for infinite memory processes.
-It focuses on a process that cannot be simulated by other methods.
-Of course, Algorithm~\ref{algo:rec} is also relevant for all the processes mentioned in \cite{CometsFernandezFerrari02longMem, DesantsiPiccioni12perfectSim}, which we refer to for further examples.
+We focus on a process that cannot be simulated by other methods, although, of course, Algorithm~\ref{algo:rec} is also relevant for all processes mentioned in \cite{CometsFernandezFerrari02longMem, DesantsiPiccioni12perfectSim}, which we refer to for further examples.

 The example we consider involves a non-regenerating kernel on the binary alphabet $G=\{0,1\}$.
-It is such that $a_0=0$, and that the convergence of the coupling coefficients is slow, so that neither the perfect simulation scheme of \cite{CometsFernandezFerrari02longMem}, nor its improvement by \cite{DesantsiPiccioni12perfectSim} can be applied; yet, a probabilistic upper-bound on the stopping time $\tau$ of Algorithm~\ref{algo:rec} can be given, which proves that there exists a compatible stationary process.
+It is such that $a_0=0$ and that the convergence of the coupling coefficients is slow, so that neither the perfect simulation scheme of \cite{CometsFernandezFerrari02longMem}, nor its improvement by \cite{DesantsiPiccioni12perfectSim} can be applied.
+Yet, a probabilistic upper-bound on the stopping time $\tau$ of Algorithm~\ref{algo:rec} can be given, which proves that there exists a compatible stationary process.
 For all $k\geq 0$, let